avaframe/FlowPy/readme.md

 [4] Huber, A., Fischer, J. T., Kofler, A., and Kleemayr, K. (2016).
 Using spatially distributed statistical models for avalanche runout estimation.
 In International Snow Science Workshop, Breckenridge, Colorado, USA - 2016.

-## Contact
+## Contact and acknowledgment

 For Questions contact:
 Michael Neuhauser, Austrian Research Centre for Forest: Michael.Neuhauser@bfw.gv.at
 Christopher D'Amboise, Austrian Research Centre for Forest: Christopher.DAmboise@bfw.gv.at

-This study was carried out in the framework of the GreenRisk4Alps project ASP635, funded by the European Regional Development Fund through the Interreg Apline Space programme
+This study was carried out in the framework of the GreenRisk4Alps project ASP635, funded by the European Regional Development Fund through the Interreg Apline Space programme.
+Additional financial support from the AvaRange (www.AvaRange.org, international cooperation project “AvaRange - Particle Tracking in Snow Avalanches” supported by the German Research Foundation (DFG) and the Austrian Science Fund (FWF, project number I 4274-N29) and the AvaFrame (www.AvaFrame.org, AvaFrame - The open Avalanche Framework is a cooperation between  Austrian Avalanche and Torrent Service (Wildbach- und Lawinenverbauung; WLV) and the Austrian Research Centre for Forests (Bundesforschungszentrum für Wald; BFW) within the Federal Ministry Republic of Austria: Agriculture, Regions and Tourism (BMLRT)) projects are greatly acknowledged.